globalmaps/gmet10/README.md

 E-mail: ![email](https://www.iscgm.org/gmd/images/email/ethiopia.png)

 ## metadata
-This Data was developed based on Global Map Specifications version 2.1.
-The data source was Global Map ver.1 made in 2007.

 ### Global Map Ethiopia 1.0: Land Cover 1.0

 This Data is for Global Map phase 2.2.
 The classification is different from the Global Map Specifications 1.2.1.